 Crankset: Shimano Deore octalink FC-T521 48/36/26 tooth

 Handlebars: BBB BHB-30 trekking bars with o/s clamp

 Stem: BBB BHS-28 adjustable stem 130mm

-Grips: BBB BHG-27 foam (riplaced with Ergon GP1)
+Grips: BBB BHG-27 foam (replaced with Ergon GP1)

-Saddle: Selle Royal Scientia (riplaced with a Brooks B17 Special)
+Saddle: Selle Royal Scientia (replaced with a Brooks B17 Special)

 Seat post: Thomson Elite inline 27.2

 Brakes: Magura HS33 Hydraulic

 Hubs: Shimano DH-3N72 dynamo (front); Shimano Deore FH-T610 (rear)

 Rims: Exal MX19, aluminum hollow section rim, double eyed